Tenured faculty earn Professional Development Units (PDUs) for engaging in professional development and growth activities.

 Disputes over the validity or acceptability of an activity will be resolved by a Dispute Resolution Committee (DRC) consisting of three faculty and three administrators selected by the Vice President for Instruction.

-What can you do?
-First, avoid this mistake by seeking prior approval.
-However, if the activity was undertaken because it indeed has value to the faculty member and/or program, perhaps the teaching effectiveness plan needs to be updated.
+If the activity was undertaken because it indeed has value to the faculty member and/or program, perhaps the teaching effectiveness plan needs to be updated.
 The teaching effectiveness plan is a dynamic document.
 Revisit it with you dean to see how the plan might be updated to better reflect new directions that could include the desired activity.

 Faculty members who are interested in participating in faculty development activities that strengthen the college mission and/or Annual Priorities have the ability to make written requests directly to the Vice President of Instruction.
 These are one-time-only funds, but the funds can have wide-ranging application.
 Funds may be used for a specific professional development activity, such as a conference or workshop; or funds may be used for an event or activity, such as an art gallery show, campus speaker series, or arts magazine debut.